Office Hours for Studies and Teaching Office

 This multidisciplinary MA Psychology program with an organisational focus aims to foster a reflective socio-critical stance in its students.
 You will explore subjects revolving around transformation processes in the context of organisational psychology, environmental psychology, health psychology and related areas.

-Changes within the work environment are unfolding in a society, in which the significance of progress and growth must be rethought, especially considering current complex global challenges such as climate change and digitalization.
-Psychologists maintain decisive roles within numerous professional fields by providing support to individuals and organizations that are coping with transitions and challenges of today’s society.
-Social change raises the question of the level of significance different organizations have and should have in contemporary society.
+Changes within the work environment are unfolding in a society, in which the significance of progress and growth must be rethought, especially considering current complex global challenges such as climate change and digitalisation.
+Psychologists maintain decisive roles within numerous professional fields by providing support to individuals and organisations that are coping with transitions and challenges of today’s society.
+Social change raises the question of the level of significance different organisations have and should have in contemporary society.
 This is accompanied by new forms of interpersonal relationships and dynamics between man and machine, in addition to the challenges associated with sustainable business strategies.
 “Work, Society, Environment” are therefore not merely buzzwords put together in a title; more than that, they can be understood as highly intertwined concepts that systematically focus on the dynamics in animate and inanimate relationships.
 In the process of understanding and guiding such changing environments, psychodynamic approaches are of central importance.

 As a graduate of this MA program, you will be equipped with theoretical and practical skills that provide essential competencies for developing sustainable solutions by reflecting on social dynamics and change processes.
 Moreover, the integration of knowledge acquisition and independent reflection offered by this MA program fosters strengthened systemic competences in recognizing and assuming responsibility, which accommodate the ability to make independent decisions in leadership positions.